zxc916684603/ecs/intl.en-US/User Guide/Instances/Change configurations/Change EIP Internet bandwidth.md

 # Change EIP Internet bandwidth {#concept_eqg_jbf_5db .concept}

-If you are using a VPC-Connected ECS instance, and [an Elastic IP \(EIP\) address is bound to it](https://www.alibabacloud.com/help/zh/doc-detail/27714.htm), you can use the **Change Bandwidth** feature to change the Internet bandwidth any time to meet your business needs.
-You can use this feature irrespective of your billing method.
+If you are using a VPC-Connected ECS instance, and [an Elastic IP \(EIP\) address is bound to it](https://www.alibabacloud.com/help/doc-detail/27714.htm), you can use the **Change Bandwidth** feature to change the Internet bandwidth as needed, regardless of your billing method.

 ## Restrictions {#section_jzn_d3z_xdb .section}

-The **Change Bandwidth** feature only applies to the VPC-connected instance, and an Elastic IP \(EIP\) address must have been bound to the instance.
+The **Change Bandwidth** feature only applies to VPC-Connected instances, that are bound with an Elastic IP \(EIP\) address.

 ## Change bandwidth {#section_hdd_j3z_xdb .section}